-Both the Arboretum and the Preserve manage many acres of remnant and restored prairies, oak savannas, and woodlands— these native Wisconsin ecosystems require fire to remain healthy.
+The spring prescribed fire season is getting underway at the UW–Madison Arboretum and Lakeshore Nature Preserve.
+Both university natural areas manage many acres of remnant and restored prairies, oak savannas, and oak woodlands—native Wisconsin ecosystems that need fire to stay healthy.
 Prescribed fire restores a natural process, stimulates native vegetation growth and seed production, improves wildlife habitat, and provides valuable training and research opportunities.

 Before and during each burn, the fire manager checks that all current and expected parameters are within prescribed ranges to conduct a safe fire, have good smoke lift, and meet the land care goals.
-Prescribed fire crew members are trained in wildland fire management and use full protective clothing and equipment.
+Prescribed fire crew members have taken wildland fire training and use full protective clothing and equipment.

-Many native prairies, savannas, and woodlands evolved to rely on fire for regeneration.
-Prescribed fires mimic natural ones, but take place under much more controlled conditions.
-Prescribed fires can also combat invasive plant species, while safely removing old and dry plant material to reduce the risk of uncontrolled wildfires.
+Native prairies, oak savannas, and oak woodlands evolved to rely on fire for regeneration.
+Prescribed fires mimic natural ones but are set and managed under controlled conditions.
+Prescribed fires can help combat invasive plant species while safely removing old and dry plant material to reduce the risk of uncontrolled wildfires.

-The safety of crew and visitors is always a top priority.
-If you visit the Arboretum or Preserve during a fire, please follow these safety precautions:
+The ecological benefits are many, and the safety of crew and visitors is always a top priority.
+Prescribed fire can burn very hot and fast.
+If you happen to be visiting the Arboretum or the Preserve during a fire, please follow these safety precautions:

-- Do not interfere with or obstruct the movement of crew, equipment, and vehicles.
+- Do not interfere with or obstruct movement of crew, equipment, and vehicles

 - Do not distract a prescribed fire crew